 Please tell us a little bit about yourself – Where you grew up, your family, your interests & hobbies, your growing up years, etc

 I was an army kid, which translates into a dedicated and hardworking student.
 My father served as a doctor in the Indian Army for a solid 35 years!
-I was born in Bhopal (MP) and a large part of my childhood was spent traversing the country and absorbing a mix of various cultures – ranging from J&K to Punjab, Chennai, Bihar and Madhya Pradesh.
-Our vacations also served as great exposure towards international culture.
+I was born in Bhopal (MP) and a large part of my childhood was spent traversing the country and absorbing a mix of various cultures – ranging from J&K to Punjab, Chennai, Bihar, and Madhya Pradesh.
+Our vacations also served as great exposure to international culture.
 As a kid, I received a fair share of encouragement from my parents and elder siblings to stay as active as possible.

-Consequently, I spent a lot of time on co-curricular stages, juggling between dance, theatre, debating, all forms of outdoor sports including cycling, Badminton and swimming.
-I was also an avid reader, and dabbled in poetry and prose to express myself.
+Consequently, I spent a lot of time on co-curricular stages, juggling between dance, theatre, debating, all forms of outdoor sports including cycling, Badminton, and swimming.
+I was also an avid reader and dabbled in poetry and prose to express myself.
 I truly believe that the vision of my parents has been a major contributor to how my life shaped up, and I feel blessed and grateful for this.

-What made you choose Radiation Oncology as a Medical Specialization?
+What made you choose Radiation Oncology as a medical specialization?

-My first brush with oncology happened when I was a second year med-school student.
+My first brush with oncology happened when I was a second-year med-school student.
 My bua (aunt) was diagnosed with Advanced Carcinoma of the Stomach, and I was by her side during her 13-month struggle with the disease.
 That brought me some sensitivity towards what Cancer patients need and expect, even though these needs might seem extravagant to doctors and caregivers.

-My affinity towards radiation gadgetry pushed me to pursue radiation oncology as a specialization – I remember being very impressed with the devices that I saw and fiddled with, at Oncology centres.
+My affinity towards radiation gadgetry pushed me to pursue radiation oncology as a specialization – I remember being very impressed with the devices that I saw and fiddled with, at Oncology centers.
 I’m happy about my choice today – because I now realize that not every Cancer treatment journey has to end in pain like my aunt, and that we’re getting closer and closer to a very real ‘Cure’ for Cancer.
-I feel elated, because today we have access to treatments that can reasonably ‘Free’ patients from Cancer.
+I feel elated because today we have access to treatments that can reasonably ‘Free’ patients from Cancer.

-Personally, I am willing to go that extra mile and do what it takes to remove any taboo associated with the word ‘Cancer’, by participating in awareness campaigns, promoting regular screening drives and educating people about the many benefits of an early diagnosis and its direct benefits on treatment outcomes and an eventual ‘Cure‘.
+Personally, I am willing to go that extra mile and do what it takes to remove any taboo associated with the word ‘Cancer’, by participating in awareness campaigns, promoting regular screening drives and educating people about the many benefits of early diagnosis and its direct benefits on treatment outcomes and an eventual ‘Cure‘.

 What is your source of daily motivation at work?

 One of my biggest enablers is the fact that I get to “treat” people with a fatal disease.
-I like the fact that we as doctors get to spread the right kind of awareness about the curability of Cancer, and to slay fears associated with a Cancer-diagnosis.
+I like the fact that we as doctors get to spread the right kind of awareness about the curability of cancer and to slay fears associated with a Cancer-diagnosis.

 What do you think is missing in the Cancer Care landscape? (in India, and the rest of the world)